Call Center Leader Job Interview Questions

 • Examples: Salesforce, Zendesk, HubSpot

-• Purpose: These systems manage customer data, interactions, and provide insights for personalized service.
+• Purpose: Customer relationship management software manages customer data, interactions, and provide insights for personalized service.

 AI-Powered Chatbots and Virtual Assistants